 Many athletes eat plant-based diets.
 And we aren’t talking about average athletes.
 Some of the world’s greatest living athletes actually eat a vegan diet.

 The greatest football ever?
 Definitely in the top 5?
-Messi eats a vegan diet.
+Messi eats a largely vegan diet during the season.
 After appointing physio, dietitian and doctor Giulano Poser as his nutritionist, Poser advised Messi to lay off the animal products.
 The five-time Ballon d’Or winner’s diet largely consists of water, good quality olive oil, whole grains, fresh fruit and a variety of nuts and fresh vegetables.

 Many call him the greatest quarterback of all time, he is one of only two players in NFL history to have won five Super Bowls.
 Brady also adheres to a predominantly plant-based diet.